 - Wait until 100% complete the process after that Restart windows and check there are no more startup BSOD errors.

-Also if SFC utility Results windows resource protection found corrupt files but was unable to fix some of them, Then run the DISM Tool which Repairs the System image and enable sfc to do its job.
+Also, if SFC utility Results windows resource protection found corrupt files but was unable to fix some of them, Then run the DISM Tool which Repairs the System image and enables sfc to do its job.

 Check for Hard Drive Corruption

-Again sometimes Disk Drive Errors, bad Sectors, Faulty HDD cause Different Startup Errors and windows failed to start with different BSOD errors.
-Run the Disk Check Utility CHKDSK to fix disk errors which may cause this APC_INDEX_MISMATCH blue Screen error.
+Sometimes Disk Drive Errors, bad Sectors, Faulty HDD cause Different Startup Errors and windows failed to start with different BSOD errors.
+Run the Disk Check Utility CHKDSK to fix disk errors that may cause this apc index mismatch Blue Screen error.

 - To Check and fix disk Drive errors open command prompt as administrator,

 - Then type command chkdsk c: /f /r and hit the enter key.